hannahbennett27/FE-FT-Northcoders-News/README.md

 You'll notice the integrated terminal states `Compiled successfully!`; if you make changes, the terminal will offer helpful advice to locate any errors, if they occur.

+Please note that the initial state in `App.js` is set up with a sample user, `happyamy2016`.
+A valid user must be logged in to post an article or comment and vote on content.

 ## **Updates**

 If you make changes to your repo, don't forget to `add`, `commit` and `push` your edits to your forked repo: